PatrykZaniewski/Publication-Storage-App/README.md

 Application is used to publish, edit, share and delete publications and files.
 Project consists of 3 independent modules:

 - web - web client module (receives user’s actions and makes requests to cdn module)
-- cdn - REST module (receives requests from web, collects data from database and makes responses to web)
+- cdn - REST API module (receives requests from web, collects data from database and makes responses to web)
 - database (stores data about users and their publications)

 # Security